melvinquick/windows-setup-script/README.md

 - PowerShell :construction:

-  - Add check for PowerShell Config Directory Path and create it if it doesn't exist
+  - Add check for PowerShell Config Directory Path and create it if it doesn't exist :white_check_mark:
   - Add a way to refresh the environment when needed for Winget and Git pickup :x:
-  - Add exit command at end to get out of nested PowerShell
+  - Add exit command at end to get out of nested PowerShell :white_check_mark:

 - Scoop :white_check_mark: